bsc-pm/nanos6/README.md

 Additionally, and area can have the `!` prepended to it to disable it.
 For instance, `NANOS6_VERBOSE=AddTask,TaskExecution,TaskWait` is a good starting point.

-By default, the output is emitted to standard error, but it can be sent to a file by specifying it through the `NANOS6_VERBOSE_FILE` envvar.
+By default, the output is emitted to standard error, but it can be sent to a file by specifying it through the `NANOS6_VERBOSE_FILE` envar.
 Also the `NANOS6_VERBOSE_DUMP_ONLY_ON_EXIT` can be set to `1` to delay the output to the end of the program to avoid getting it mixed with the output of the program.